 We opted to travel by DFDS ferry so here’s a look at how that experience worked out for us in this video film…

 Read more about travelling to Amsterdam on this blog post about ferry travel from the UK.

-Check out the Netherlands Tourism website for the bigger picture.
+Check out the Netherlands Tourism website for the bigger picture and accommodation options.